Nusa Islands are a trio of tropical Islands found near mainland Bali.

 What to see in Nusa Penida

 Penida is the largest of the three Nusa’s with amazing things to see.
-I would recommend spending at least 2 days to see the entire island but a day trip to Nusa Penida is also doable and you should add these top Nusa Penida attractions to your must-see list:
+There are many amazing places to stay in Nusa Penida, I would recommend spending at least 2 days to see the entire island but a day trip to Nusa Penida is also doable and you should add these top Nusa Penida attractions to your must-see list:

 Angel’s Billabong is a natural infinity pool framed by rock cliffs and hangs out over the ocean overlooking Manta Point Beach.